tomercahal/The_Keyboard_Translator/README.md

          1. Integrate the prompt of choosing the language and giving the jibrish into the html code, for better UX.
          2. As of right now, it looks kinda ugly, so learn CSS and add it to make the application look better.
-         3. Add support for more languages:exclamation::exclamation:
+         3. Add support for more languages!!!

 ## To Run: ##
 I used electron and node.js.
 Click [here](https://electronjs.org/docs/tutorial/installation) to install electron, click [here](https://nodejs.org/en/download/) to install node.js.\